ArtemErmulin/echo-telegram-bot/README.md

    git clone https://github.com/ArtemErmulin/echo-telegram-bot.git
    cd echo-telegram-bot

+1. Create a `.secrets.toml` file from `.secrets_example.toml` in the root directory and add the required environment variables.

-2. Build and run the Docker container:
+1. Build and run the Docker container:
     ```bash
     docker-compose up --build -d
     ```

-3. Configure your environment variables in Coolify as mentioned above.

-4. Deploy the bot and ensure it's running by checking the webhook in Telegram.
+> **Note:** When running locally (if the `WEBHOOK_URL` environment variable is not set), the bot will start in polling mode.

 ## Contributing